StevesGitRepo/Wavey/README.md

 ![waveyCardGradientCropped](https://github.com/StevesGitRepo/HotBug/assets/104333881/c2470536-1256-40c9-9c14-62df49511d69)

 The Wavey Bug Tracker (formerly Hotbug) is an issue tracker that I built in .NET.
 It combines the back-end of C# and PostgreSQL and MVC ties the data to the front-end.
-The scope of this powerful application is greater than anything I have built before and here are a few key features of the project.
+The scope of this powerful application is greater in scope than anything I have built before and here are a few key features of the project.

 <h2>Features</h2>
   * CRUD: Create, Read, Update, Delete (Archive) Companies, Projects, Tickets